neurosnap/starfx/docs/posts/getting-started.md

 - State management boilerplate
 - Lack of async flow control tooling

 We built `starfx` because we looked at the web app landscape and felt like there was something missing.

 Do you want a library that:

-- Makes SPAs its only use case
+- Design for single-page applications (SPAs)
 - Has a powerful middleware system similar to express to handle requests and responses
 - Makes data normalization easy and straightforward